 Delivery rate: 99.95%

 Senders often ask how their open rates stack up to others.
-Truth is, open rates can vary greatly depending on your industry and audience type (B2B vs. freemail addresses, for example).
+The truth is, open rates can vary greatly depending on your industry and audience type (B2B vs. freemail addresses, for example).
 However, here’s a general scale you can use to measure your performance:

 I talk more about open rates and why they aren’t always reliable in this article.

-Our system-wide complaint rate remained over 10x lower than industry standard
+Our system-wide complaint rate remained over 10x lower than the industry standard

 A complaint is when a subscriber marks a message as spam.
 An elevated complaint rate is a signal that the sender’s quality of mail isn’t good.
-We have a team dedicated to ensuring that the mail sent from ConvertKit is wanted by the recipients.
+We have a team dedicated to ensuring that the recipients want the mail sent from ConvertKit.

-In the email industry, a complaint rate less than 0.1% is seen as healthy.
-ConvertKit’s complaint rate in June was 0.009%, which speaks to the high quality of mail sent by our customers and the healthy reputation of our infrastructure.
+In the email industry, a complaint rate of less than 0.1% is seen as healthy.
+ConvertKit’s complaint rate in June was 0.0046%, which speaks to the high quality of mail sent by our customers and the healthy reputation of our infrastructure.